tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ## Container Image

-This stack is built with a curated image, geo-cnpg.
+This stack is built with a custom image, `geo-cnpg`.
-Detailed information about geo-cnpg, as well as other stack images can be found in the official [tembo-images repository](https://github.com/tembo-io/tembo-images/tree/main).
+Detailed information about this image, as well as other stack images can be found in the official [tembo-images repository](https://github.com/tembo-io/tembo-images).

 ## Extensions